Benedict Generations

 Andrew C. related these facts to his grand-daughter, Lulu, in a let?ter dated June 10,1910: "I will give you a little of the way my fath?er told me of how they lived.
 There was no wheat flour and little rye flour and corn meal.
 The meal was made by pounding the corn on the top of a hard wood stump that he hollowed out like a bowl and used a pestle of very hard wood to pound it.
 The meal was sifted and then made in a cake called "Johnny Cake."
 The coarsest of the pounded corn was boiled and called samp.
 They had plenty of wild meat: veni?son, wild geese and wild turkeys in abundance.
 Their clothing and shoes were made from bear and wolf skins.
 Wolves were very numerous and troublesome at night.
 They did their own tanning using squirrel skin for sewing thread which was tanned with the hair off and cut as small as it could be.
 The most of the hides were tanned with the hair on as it made very warm clothing.
 They gathered a great many nuts: chestnuts, butternuts and beechnuts.
 It was no trouble to get fish at Chenango Forks but that was from 18 to 20 miles away.
 They went to the Post Office twice a year at which time they got lots of fish and salted them down.
 I think they lived as the Indians did in those days.
 My grandfather, Nathaniel's home was always in Norwalk, Conn.
 His house and everything on his premises were burned by the British Army during the Revolutionary War.
 All of the village was burned except one house and that was saved by an old colored man.
 Soon after the burning of Norwalk my grandfather enlisted and served until the close of the war."
 Andrew Sr. m.2nd.
 Sally Stankliff who d.
 Aug.23,1823, m.3rd.Anna Gannet.
 She m.
 1st.George Nichols and had two sons: Washington O. and George H. Nichols.

-Benedict, Andrew Cowles (I835)
+BENEDICT, Andrew Cowles (I835)

 3 Anne, the first wife of Joseph Benedict, died giving birth to their fourth child.
 This may be the "John" mentioned in Joseph's will, but might be a child with his second wife, Mary.
-Benedict, John (I1267)
+BENEDICT, John (I1267)

 4 Birth per Barbour Collection, Connecticut Town Marriage Records, pre-1870, New Milford vital records chapter, p.14.